 If your landlord was awarded a judgment for possession, and if you wish to remain in your home pending the appeal, you must post a bond.
 Posting bond means you pay money into the court.
 The amount of the bond is the amount of the judgment plus court costs.
 If the judgment does not state the specific amount of the court costs, then you need to contact the court clerk to find out the amount of court costs.

-In both rent and possession and unlawful detainer lawsuits, the amount of the bond is the amount of the judgment plus any rent that has accrued since the date of the judgment plus court costs.
+In both rent and possession and unlawful detainer lawsuits, the amount of the bond is the amount of the judgment plus any rent that you owesince the date of the judgment plus court costs.
 You must pay any subsequently accruing rent into the court within 10 calendar days after the rent becomes due.
 If you post a bond, make sure you have proof of payment to show the sheriff in case the sheriff mistakenly comes to set you out.

 If you do not want to remain in your home but still wish to appeal, then you will still need to file a notice of appeal within 40 days of the date of the judgment.
 You do not need to post bond into the court if you are moving out within 10 calendar days.